biric72/Fluke-9010a-Probe-Repro/README.md

 So here we are:

-This is a link to my dropbox, on which you should be able to download all the files:
 - Gerber archive to order the PCB’s with your manufacturer of choice
 - The KiCAD files of the board if you want to make any changes
 - Freecad file of the probe’s case: